srmainwaring/curio/README.md

 Make sure your rover is supported with it's wheels off the ground with all joints able to rotate / turn freely.

-Connect the LewanSoul Servo Bus board to your computer with a USB cable and power the servo board up.
+Connect the LewanSoul BusLinker TTL/USB debug board to your computer with a USB cable and power it up.
 You can check the USB serial device names using:

 ```bash
 $ python -m serial.tools.list_ports -v